Introduction-to-Programming-OSOWSKI/Divider/README.md

 # **Divider**

 ## **Assignment Description**
-Create a mothd called divider() that returns the quotient of a given int x and a given int y.
+Create a mothd called divider() that returns the quotient of a given float x and a given float y.

 ## **Examples**
 >divider(10,2)